 What is AccessP2P?

 AccessP2P is an open education program for those interested in learning more about peer-to-peer technologies, processes, and projects - while developing their network in Berlin.
-While it is comprised of a set of 8 lectures that will take place on-site in Berlin during November, all of the materials and videos from the lectures will be open sourced and published on this website.
+While it is comprised of a set of 8 core lectures that took place on-site in Berlin during November, all of the materials and videos from the lectures have been open sourced and published on this website.
 AccessP2P’s goal is to make the P2P space (blockchain and beyond!) more accessible and diverse.

 Who organizes AccessP2P?